raoulj/vio-thesis/README.md

 To add a sensor to the network:

-1. Burn Raspian Stretch to your SD.
+1. Burn [latest Raspian release](https://www.raspberrypi.org/downloads/raspbian/) to SD.
+For this project I use Raspian Stretch.
 I recommend [Etcher](https://etcher.io/).